- People Finder

 ME 331, ECE 301 are required for many COE majors or may count as a technical elective in several UT curricula.
 COSC 494 is a specially developed elective that traces the development of computing where it really happened!
 It can be used as a technical elective in most COE departments with advisor’s permission.

 AccommodationsStudents will share double rooms in residence halls in central London and will have access to shared kitchen facilities.
-Weekly cleaning service, shared kitchen facilities and broadband internet are provided.
+Shared kitchen facilities and wifi are provided.

 Faculty ContactDr, Roger Parsons, COE Outreach Director and MABE Professor, UT National Alumni Association Outstanding Teacher E-mail: email@example.com